 For a more in-depth description of the MHF program, please refer to the MHF Project Summary.

 NBCC-I provides a core curriculum, which includes the following:

 This core has three distinct MHF program structures depending on a community's needs:

 Each curriculum has been thoroughly grounded in international mental health research literature.
-MHF resources are available to the public.
+The MHF bibliography is available to the public.

 The MHF process promotes development of relationships to help individuals realize their abilities, cope with the normal stresses of life, find success and fulfillment in their work, and contribute to the general well-being of their communities.
 A comprehensive set of mental health concepts and skills is presented in a training program based on a core curriculum written for individuals outside the mental health professions.